Dummiesman/ReVoltTrackEditor/README.md

 A re-make of the Re-Volt Track Editor in Unity 2020.3.21f1
 ![Preview Image](preview.png?raw=true "Preview")

+## Releases
+You can find releases over on Re-Volt World: https://www.revoltworld.net/dl/track-editor-unity-edition/

 ## Running (in the Unity Editor)
 This requires a copy of the original Track Editor files to use (wavs, bitmaps, and trackunit.rtu).
 Open `editor_path.txt` and set this to the path where your editor files exist, from there it will just run.